I was chatting with someone on Instagram.

 Step Five: Mourn

+We often attribute mourning to the loss of life.
 But mourning can be applied to any loss, especially the loss of an idea or an ideal.
 In this situation, you are mourning the fact that you are not perfect.
 That you messed up.

+Which is actually the way things are supposed to be.
 We are supposed to mess up.
 We are not meant to be perfect.
-The need to be perfect is old programming from childhood when we learned that being perfect was protection.
+The need to be perfect was old programming from childhood when we learned that being perfect was protection.
 If you were perfect, you wouldn’t get into trouble.
-And getting into trouble doesn’ feel very good.
+And getting into trouble doesn’t feel very good.

-So you need to go through the mourning process.
+So, you need to go through the mourning process.
 (See the piece on Mourning).

 Step Six: Acceptance